 With regard to fundraising Living Paintings relies on donations and support from others to continue its work helping blind and partially sighted children and adults all over the UK.
 Being able to contact you for marketing and campaigning purposes is an important part of our fundraising activity and purpose.

 We may aggregate and anonymise personal information so that it can no longer be linked to any particular person.
-This anonymised data can be used for a variety of purposes (such as making applications to Grant Making Trusts) or to identify trends or patterns within our existing beneficiary base.
+This anonymised data can be used for a variety of purposes such as to identify trends or patterns within our existing library member base.
 This data helps inform our actions and improve our campaigns, services and materials.

 You can change your personal information and preferences about how we contact you whenever you choose.

-You can change your contact preferences at any time by contacting our team at The Living Paintings Trust, Queen Isabelle House, Unit 8 Kingsclere Park, Kingsclere, Newbury, Berkshire REG20 4SW or by emailing email@example.com or calling us on 01635 299771.
+You can change your contact preferences at any time by contacting our team at Living Paintings, Queen Isabelle House, Unit 8 Kingsclere Park, Kingsclere, Newbury, Berkshire REG20 4SW or by emailing firstname.lastname@example.org or calling us on 01635 299771.

 If you no longer wish to receive email communications from Living Paintings, please email us as follows:

 - Library members please email LibraryUnsubscribe@livingpaintings.org